 Norman Zalkind, the founding partner of the firm, has tried over 120 cases before a jury, including many high-profile cases.
 Norman focuses his practice on criminal defense, including murder cases, white-collar criminal defense, and other serious felony cases in federal and state courts across the Commonwealth.
 Norman also has a nationwide practice representing students accused of sexual assault and other disciplinary misconduct.
-His civil practice includes serious personal injury matters and business litigation.
+His civil practice includes business litigation.

 Norman has won an impressive number of federal and state jury trials.
 Norman is a tireless champion for the rights of the accused and is passionate about giving his clients the best defense possible when they have been charged with crimes and their lives and reputations are on the line.

 Norman’s criminal cases involve a wide range of offenses, such as murder (including death penalty cases), drug crimes, terrorism, extortion, bank robbery, sex crimes, tax evasion, arson, telemarketing fraud, and Medicaid and securities fraud.
 He practices in both state and federal courts and handles misdemeanor and felony offenses, as well as related matters like federal extradition.

 Norman’s record in trying the most serious cases illustrates his history of success.
 In about sixty-five percent of 32 murder trials Norman’s clients have either been completely acquitted or have received substantially reduced verdicts.
 In 2010, Norman obtained an acquittal of all charges for a man accused of first-degree murder where the prosecution’s case included an alleged eyewitness to the crime.
 Norman has twice obtained not guilty verdicts for clients asserting insanity defenses, even though such cases are notoriously difficult to win.
 In appropriate cases Norman has convinced prosecutors to reduce charges and to allow clients to plead to manslaughter, which avoids the risk of life imprisonment.
 He has also won appeals in murder cases and is experienced at preserving the issues at trial that allow defendants to successfully appeal if convicted.
 He has most recently obtained a dismissal in an armed robbery and kidnapping case, and a continuance without a finding in a serious sex case.